 Brainstorming is one of the most popular ways to generate new ideas and solve problems.
 It involves a discussion in a group with the aim of generating new ideas or solving a problem.
 Although the process requires structure to be effective, it is also a fun and creative way of working.

 The classic brainstorming technique was first written about in 1938 by Alex Osborn, an advertising executive and creativity theorist.
-He wrote several books on how to make the most of your creativity in different settings, and is recognised as the person to make ‘creative thinking’ and ‘brainstorming’ household words.
+He wrote several books on how to brainstorm and make the most of your creativity in different settings.
+He is recognised as the person to make ‘creative thinking’ and ‘brainstorming’ household words.

 Osborn suggested that you should stick to four key rules in order to get the most out of brainstorming: